Background pattern

 Do not use during breastfeeding.
 See "Do not take Tenoretic".

-It is unlikely that Tenoretic will affect your ability to drive machines.
-However, like other medications used to treat high blood pressure, Tenoretic may cause dizziness or drowsiness in some people, especially at the start of treatment, when changing doses or if alcohol is consumed.
-If you experience dizziness or drowsiness, consult your doctor before engaging in these activities.
+It is unlikely that Tenoretic will affect your ability to drive or use machines.
+However, as with other medicines used to treat high blood pressure, Tenoretic may cause dizziness or drowsiness in some people, especially at the start of treatment, when changing dose, or when consuming alcohol.
+If you experience dizziness or drowsiness, consult your doctor before performing these activities.

-Important information about some of the components of Tenoretic
+Important information about some of the ingredients of Tenoretic

 Tenoretic contains sodium

-• The recommended dose is one daily tablet.
+• The recommended dose is one tablet per day.

 • Swallow the tablet whole with water.

-• Do not stop taking your tablets even if you feel well, unless your doctor tells you to do so; in this case, you should do so gradually.
+• Do not stop taking your tablets even if you feel well, unless your doctor tells you to; in this case, it should be done gradually.

-This should not be used in children.
-See “Do not take Tenoretic”.
+Do not use in children.
+See "Do not take Tenoretic".

 If you take more Tenoretic than you should